salsita/inStyle/README.md

 `main.sass` should be your central point for importing individual components.
 Build paths can be changed in `gulpfile.js`.
-The build process also autoprefixes properties and optimizes/minifies your selectors and media queries.
+The build process also autoprefixes properties and optimizes/minifies your selectors and media queries. **Note:** The build process is only necessary for the iconfont component, you can freely import the SASS stack standalone or use the core SASS `instyle` package alone.

 ## Components